lchski/lucascherkewski.com/_newsletters/2019-08-04-100-living-principles.md

 - Surround yourself with who you want to be—through books and people alike.
 - Practice moderation in most things, most of the time.

-[Browsing the archive](https://lucascherkewski.com/hit-and-miss/), a fair number of pieces fall under one or more of these principles.
+[Browsing the archive](https://lucascherkewski.com/hit-and-miss/), most pieces speak to one or more of these principles.
 I’ll save you the links, and just thank you for following along every week.
 It’s a pleasure for me—I hope the same for you.

 ---